Copyleft-io/chef-repo/cookbooks/copyleft-pentaho-di/README.md

 for the Pentaho data-integration-server as documented by Pentaho. https://help.pentaho.com/Documentation/6.0/0F0/0L0

+This cookbook has dependencies on the following copyleft cookbooks and also requires the specific artifacts to be placed in the cookbook files directory which are available for download via Pentaho Support Portal for Enterprise Licenses

-# COPYLEFT COOKBOOK DEPENDENCIES
+### COPYLEFT COOKBOOK DEPENDENCIES
 - copyleft-base
 - copyleft-java
 - copyleft-tomcat
 - copyleft-postgres

-This cookbook requires the following artifacts cookbook/files which are available for download via Pentaho Support Portal for Enterprise Licenses

-# DEPLOYMENT ARTIFACTS
+### DEPLOYMENT ARTIFACTS
 - di-license-installer.zip -> pentaho/
 - di-jdbc-distribution-utility.zip -> pentaho/SERVER
 - di-pentaho-data.zip -> pentaho/server/data-integration-server